romland/xorzee/README.md

 Camera boards with sensors IMX219, OV5647 or IMX477 only.
 USB cameras are not supported.

+## Installation notes
+- For now, Xorzee depend on raspivid being available on your OS (due to extractable motion vectors), this means you have to manually get that installed if you use new Raspbian/Raspberry Pi OS.
+Personally I just use older distributions where it comes pre-installed.

 ## Development notes
 [Performance critical parts](https://github.com/romland/mvr-processor) are written in Rust.
 [Frontend](https://github.com/romland/xorzee/tree/main/client) is written in Svelte, the glue of the [backend](https://github.com/romland/xorzee/tree/main/server) is in node-js.